Lovecraft studies: Wider scholarship (1971 - 2004)

-Lovecraft's improving literary reputation has caused his works to receive increased attention by both classics publishers and scholarly fans.
-His works have been published by several different series of literary classics.
-Penguin Classics published three volumes of Lovecraft's works between 1999 and 2004.
-These volumes were edited by S. T. Joshi.
-Barnes & Noble would publish their own volume of Lovecraft's complete fiction in 2008.
+Western canon (2005 - present)

 The Library of America published a volume of Lovecraft's works in 2005.
 The publishing of these volumes represented a reversal of the traditional judgment that Lovecraft was not part of the Western canon.
 Lovecraft Studies experienced a hiatus in 2006 and was replaced by the Lovecraft Annual a year later.
+Barnes & Noble would publish their own volume of Lovecraft's complete fiction in 2008.
 Meanwhile, the biannual NecronomiCon Providence convention was first held in 2013.
 Its purpose is to serve as a fan and scholarly convention that discusses both Lovecraft and the wider field of weird fiction.
 It is organized by the Lovecraft Arts and Sciences organization and is held on the weekend of Lovecraft's birth.
 That July, the Providence City Council designated the "H. P. Lovecraft Memorial Square" and installed a commemorative sign at the intersection of Angell and Prospect streets, near the author's former residences.